Happy Happy Joy Joy: The Ren and Stimpy Story: Critical reception

-The American critic Gary Kramer wrote in his review that "Happy Happy Joy Joy is a cautionary tale, not a hagiography.
-Nevertheless, it ultimately leaves a bad taste in one's mouth."
+Gary Kramer wrote in his review that "Happy Happy Joy Joy is a cautionary tale, not a hagiography.
+Nevertheless, it ultimately leaves a bad taste in one's mouth".
 Kramer wrote that the film initially presented Kricfalusi in a sympathetic light, portraying him as a talented cartoonist who successfully defied the network executives to bring to life his own uniquely idiosyncratic television show in 1991 that become an instant hit.
 However, Kramer noted there were troubling signs as Happy Happy Joy Joy continued such as Kricfalusi's confession that the abusive master of the titular duo George Liquor was based on his father, Ren on himself and Stimpy on his girlfriend Lynne Naylor.
 Kramer wrote that the way the characters were based on real people said much about: "...Kricfalusi's megalomania and thoughts about women.
 Stimpy seems to love Ren no matter how much he is slapped around and abused.
 Their codependent relationship is obviously steeped in painful truth."
 Kramer wrote the picture of the Spümcø studio that Kricfalusi founded as a cult-like institution was deeply troubling.
 Kramer wrote that the portrayal the documentary presented of Kricfalusi was as an abusive boss who had an obsessive perfectionist style when it came to drawing cartoons and a colossal ego as he openly disregarded the network's concerns about budgets and deadlines.
 Kramer wrote that Kricfalusi's relationships with two teenage female fans, Robyn Byrd and Katie Rice, was "creepy" and his apology to them sounded "hollow".
 Kramer concluded that the documentary revealed how the success of The Ren & Stimpy Show brought out the worse in Kricfalusi and led to his downfall.